ttu-cr-stl/TUCA/README.md

 1. **Minimal Mode** (Default):

-   - Shows final memory map
+   - Shows final memory map (only non-zero locations)
    - Shows verification result (✅ or ❌)
    - Perfect for automated testing and quick checks

 2. **Verbose Mode** (with --verbose):
    - Shows full instruction execution trace
    - Shows register state after each instruction
-   - Shows final memory map
+   - Shows final memory map (only non-zero locations)
    - Perfect for debugging and understanding program flow

 Both modes will display:

-- The final memory map showing all non-zero memory locations
+- The final memory map showing only non-zero memory locations
 - Test verification results when running against test cases
 - Any errors or issues encountered during execution

+Note: Memory locations containing 0x00 are not displayed in the final memory map to reduce clutter.
+This does not mean they don't exist - they are still part of the program's memory state.

 ### Verifying Results